meowchii19/AuthenticationPage/README.md

 BACKEND STUFF
-Created a Authentication with Node.js, Express with JWT and MongoDB as database.
+Created a Authentication with Node.js, Express with JWT and MongoDB for database.